This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch potato soup recipe, check out our Leftover Ingredients Recipe Finder.

-- Chopped Onions and Garlic: These are essential for building the flavor base of the soup.
+- Onions and Garlic: Build a flavorful base for the soup.

-- Salt and Black Pepper: These simple seasonings are key for enhancing the flavors of the soup.
+- Salt and Black Pepper: Essential for enhancing flavor.

-- Milk: Choose the milk that suits your preference, whether it’s skim, 1%, 2%, whole, or a dairy-free alternative like almond or soy milk.
-Higher-fat options will result in a creamier soup.
+- Milk: Use skim, 1%, 2%, whole, or a dairy-free option like almond or soy.
+Higher-fat milk makes a creamier soup.

-- Flour: All-purpose flour helps thicken the soup.
-For a gluten-free option, cornstarch works well.
+- Flour: All-purpose flour thickens the soup.
+Cornstarch works as a gluten-free alternative.

 Recipe Variations

-- Spicy Potato Soup: Add a pinch (about 1/8 teaspoon) of cayenne pepper or stir in some sliced jalapeños for a kick of heat.
+- Spicy Potato Soup: Add 1/8 teaspoon of cayenne or stir in sliced jalapeños for some heat.

-- Vegan Potato Soup: Replace the milk with coconut milk and skip the bacon to create a creamy, plant-based version.
+- Vegan Potato Soup: Swap the milk for coconut milk and skip the bacon for a plant-based version.

-- Clam Chowder-Style Potato Soup: Stir in a handful of canned clams along with a splash of the clam juice for a seafood-inspired twist.
+- Clam Chowder-Style: Stir in canned clams with a splash of clam juice for a seafood twist.

-- Corn and Potato Soup: Add a few tablespoons of corn kernels for a touch of sweetness and extra texture.
+- Corn and Potato Soup: Add a few tablespoons of corn for sweetness and extra texture.

 These step-by-step photos and instructions help you visualize how to make this single serve potato soup recipe.
 See the recipe below for ingredient amounts and full recipe instructions.